matteoawi/rasp-camera-yolov8-coral/README.md

 ## Step 2: Set up Google Coral USB Accelerator

-1. **Connect the Coral USB Accelerator to the Raspberry Pi.** If it doesn’t work when running the Python script at the end, disconnect and reconnect the device.
+1. **Connect the Coral USB Accelerator to the Raspberry Pi USB 3.0.** If it doesn’t work when running the Python script at the end, disconnect and reconnect the device.

-2. **Install PyTorch and related libraries:**
+2. **Install PyTorch and related libraries (always in .venv yourfoldername):**

    ```bash
    pip install torch==2.0.1 torchvision==0.15.2 torchaudio==2.0.2